 It is important to recognize early signs of hearing loss.
 Feelings of isolation and depression may be side effects of untreated hearing loss.
-Consider a hearing test if:
+Consider a consultation with an audiologist if:

 - You sometimes feel embarrassed to meet new people because you have a hard time understanding.

 - You feel frustrated when talking to members of your family because you have a hard time hearing them.

 - You find yourself limiting or wanting to change your personal or social life because of annoyance or frustration with your hearing.

 Hearing loss may limit your social engagement and lead to depression if:

 - You avoid simple duties.

 - You feel alone even with family and friends.